 These are the current essay prompts.
 Both the Common App and the Coalition have added an optional question to address Covid-19’s impact on the class of 2021.
-Scroll down to below those prompts to find short-answer prompts from Emory, Georgia Tech, Cornell, and Pitt for rising seniors.
+Scroll down to below those prompts to find short-answer prompts from Emory, Georgia Tech, Cornell, and Pitt.

 Common App Essay Prompts